 Once all the birds have been harvested (after approximately 60 days), the shed is cleaned and prepared for the next batch of day old chicks, which generally arrives five days to two weeks after the previous harvest.
-Not only does is the time between batches used to clean the shed, but it also reduces the risk of common ailments being passed between batches as many pathogens die off in this time.
-Many farms undertake a full cleanout after every batch.
+Not only this time between batches is used to clean the shed, but it also reduces the risk of common ailments being passed between batches as many pathogens die off in this time.
+Many farms undertake a full clean-out after every batch.
 This involves removing bedding, brushing floors, scrubbing feed pans, cleaning out water lines, scrubbing fan blades and other equipment, and checking rodent stations.
 High pressure hoses clean the whole shed thoroughly.
 The floor bases are usually rammed earth and because low water volumes are used, there is little water runoff.

 When chickens arrive at the processor they go through the following sequence:

 The carcasses are graded during the processing sequence to remove poor quality meat.
 This meat is used for cut-up (further processing) purposes or, if badly affected, might be used for pet food or condemned and cooked to be made into meat meal for stock feed.

 Further processing includes cutting up the carcasses into portions, deboning carcasses and preparing special ready-to-cook products.
 Cooking is an additional process which is carried out at some processing plants.
 Almost all chicken meat is sold chilled.
 Chilled chicken meat must be cooked before it spoils.
-The shelf life of chicken meat is usually eight to 12 days, depending on the processing, handling and storage conditions.
+The shelf life of chicken meat is usually 8 to 12 days, depending on the processing, handling and storage conditions.